-Here are some of our favorite server tricks and tips that can make a big difference in the dining experience.
+Here are a few of our favorite server tricks and tips that can make a big difference in the dining experience.

 You want customers to keep coming back to your restaurant and become those highly sought-after regulars.
 When your customers feel recognized, they feel more comfortable.
 Recognizing people’s faces is the easiest first step.
 And, as time goes by, servers can get to know regulars by name and establish a relationship with them.

 People are going out to eat as much for the experience as they are for the food.
 Train your servers to guide guests around the restaurant menu, answer any questions guests may have and guide them in their decisions.
-Make guests’ night out more than just a meal, but a memorable experience they’ll want to repeat.'The best restaurateurs know that their top servers are the ones who have been trained well and work hard.'
-Click To Tweet
+Make guests’ night out more than just a meal, but a memorable experience they’ll want to repeat.

 Train your servers to make the most out of all their movements.
 One easy server trick?
 Rather than making multiple trips back and forth to the water pitcher, refill all the glasses in a section at once.
 Pick up multiple drink orders from the bar at once, or try and settle up more than one check at a time.
 An efficient staff makes your restaurant look like it’s operating seamlessly and effortlessly, even during a big rush.